Certificate IV in Engineering

 Credit for relevant units of competency achieved should be granted towards this qualification for those who have completed MEM30205 Certificate III in Engineering - Mechanical Trade, MEM30305 Certificate III in Engineering - Fabrication Trade, MEM30405 Certificate III in Engineering - Electrical/Electronic Trade, MEM30605 Certificate III in Jewellery Manufacture, MEM30705 Certificate III in Marine Craft Construction, MEM30805 Certificate III in Locksmithing, MEM31010 Certificate III in Watch and Clock Service and Repair, or other relevant qualifications.

 Attend the following information session to meet with the teaching staff, discuss the course and get more information about enrolment and next steps.

-You will need to attend approximately 3.5 hours of class a week over 1 evening per week.
-An indication of how your weekly timetable may look is: Monday, Tuesday, Wednesday or Thursday 5:30pm to 9:00pm
+You will need to attend approximately 3.5-7 hours of class a week over 2 years.
+An indication of how your weekly timetable may look is: Either Monday, Tuesday, Wednesday or Thursday, 5:30pm till 9:00pm

 GET YOUR UNIQUE STUDENT IDENTIFIER (USI)